andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_A_ClusterCorrection.rst

 .. figure:: ClusterCorrection_Autocorrelation_Example.png

-  A typical fMRI image (left) with inset showing the voxels at the center (right).
-Notice that the center voxel of A is surrounded mostly by darker voxels, while the center voxel of B is surrounded mostly by lighter voxels.
+  A typical fMRI image (left) with the inset showing an enlarged picture of the voxels at the center (right).
+Notice that the center voxel of region A is surrounded mostly by darker voxels, while the center voxel of region B is surrounded mostly by lighter voxels.

 Bonferroni correction, then, is too severe.
 Although you are virtually guaranteed to keep your false positive rate below 5%, this is likely to result in a high false negative rate - that is, failing to reject the null hypothesis when there actually is an effect.
-And although the debate goes on as to which type of false result is worse, it would be preferable to do without Bonferroni correction altogether.
+And although the debate goes on as to which type of false result is worse, in our case it would be preferable to do without Bonferroni correction altogether.

 Cluster Correction